A global virtual event dedicated to the latest heart failure treatment strategies to support better patient outcomes

 Plenary Session

-Session 6 – Devices in HF: Time to Reassess Their Place?
+Session 6 – Devices in HF: Ready for Prime Time?!

 • Neuromodulation Therapy for HFrEF – JoAnn Lindenfeld